-We have offer letters with each of our executive officers.
+We have offer and severance arrangement letters with each of our executive officers.
 The offer letters generally provide for at-will employment and set forth the executive officer's initial base salary, eligibility for employee benefits and confirmation of the terms of previously issued equity grants, including in some cases severance benefits on a qualifying termination of employment.
 In addition, each of our executive officers has executed our standard proprietary information and inventions agreement.
-The key terms of employment with our Named Executive Officers for 2018 and 2019 are described below.
-See "Executive Compensation-Outstanding Equity Awards as of December 31, 2019" for information on outstanding options as of December 31, 2019 for our Named Executive Officers.
+The key terms of employment with our Named Executive Officers for 2019 and 2020 are described below.
+See "Executive Compensation-Outstanding Equity Awards as of December 31, 2020" for information on outstanding options as of December 31, 2020 for our Named Executive Officers.